-The best time to visit Athens is somewhat subjective.
-Part of the answer depends on what you are planning to do during your time in the Greek capital.
+The best time to visit Athens Greece is somewhat subjective.
+Part of the answer depends on what you are planning to do during your time in the Greek capital, your budget, and your personal preferences.

-- 2 The Best Time to Visit Athens:A Month-by-Month Guide
+- 2 The Best Time to Visit Athens Greece by Month

 If you want the short answer, the best time to visit Athens is: virtually any time except July and August.
 This is the peak of the tourist season.